Anisotropic Chan-Vese segmentation: Relationship between ACV and Truncated AROF models

 \end{corollary}

-This fact allows us to define an algorithm that, by calculating the minimizer of $\rofa_\lambda$, {we can obtain} a minimizer of the functional $TROF_{\lambda}^n$.
+This fact allows us to define an algorithm that, by calculating the minimizer of $\rofa_\lambda$, {we can obtain} a minimizer of the functional ${\rm TROF}_{\lambda}^n$.
 In Section \ref{sec:applications} we show that it can be an advantageous segmentation tool in certain situations.
-The algorithm, defined as the previous ones, is the following:
+The algorithm, defined as the previous ones, is the following one:

-\begin{remark} We should note that, although the relationship between $CV_{\varphi,\boldsymbol\mu}^n$ and $TROF_{\varphi,\lambda}^n$ \eqref{eq:jointquasiminimiser} does not hold, in general, the segmentation provided by the $TROF_{\varphi,\lambda}^n$ functional provides satisfactory segmentations both in the isotropic case and in our case: the anisotropic one.
+\begin{remark} We should note that, although the relationship between $\cv_{\varphi,\boldsymbol\mu}^n$ and ${\rm TROF}_{\varphi,\lambda}^n$ \eqref{eq:jointquasiminimiser} does not hold, in general, the segmentation provided by the ${\rm TROF}_{\varphi,\lambda}^n$ functional provides satisfactory \sm{results} both in the isotropic case and in our case: the anisotropic one {\vp (e.g. see figure \ref{fig:example-cub})}.
 Moreover, in \cite{Cai} it was shown that algorithm \ref{alg:TAROFnsketch}, in the isotropic formulation, converges. {Their proof can be easily adapted in the anisotropic framework and thus we can prove that the above algorithm (directly) and Algorithm \ref{alg:ACVsketch} (applying Corollary \ref{col:equiv2phases}) converge.} Therefore, in the next section we will make use of algorithm \ref{alg:TAROFnsketch} when studying some multiphase segmentations. \end{remark}

 }